spack/spack-tutorial/tutorial_configuration.rst

 .. literalinclude:: _spack_root/etc/spack/defaults/packages.yaml
    :language: yaml
+   :emphasize-lines: 18,37

-This sets the default preferences for compilers and for providers of virtual packages.
+This sets the default preferences for compilers and for providers of virtual dependencies.
 To illustrate how this works, suppose we want to change the preferences to prefer the Clang compiler and to prefer MPICH over OpenMPI.
 Currently, we prefer GCC and OpenMPI.

 .. literalinclude:: outputs/config/0.prefs.out
    :language: console
+   :emphasize-lines: 9

 Now we will open the packages configuration file and update our